The essential guide to marketing for law firms

 Most online marketing guides assume that e-commerce shoppers or B2B software buyers are the target customers.
 Law firm clients are a narrower audience with different motivations and decision-making criteria.
 You must also ensure your marketing efforts comply with regulations and standards like the American Bar Association’s Marketing and Advertising Guidelines.

 One of the first steps is to develop detailed customer personas based on the people most likely to need your services.
 Consider why those individuals might want to choose your firm over a competitor’s.
-These are the models for your target audience, the readers and viewers you consider as you develop your marketing content.
+These are the models for your target audience, the readers, and viewers you consider as you develop your marketing content.

 Another factor to consider is that many leads begin searching for a lawyer on social media and prefer to stay on their preferred platform.
 With so much potential for outreach and missteps, you must treat social media as a pillar of your digital marketing strategy.